louiejtaylor/grabseqs/README.md

    - sra-tools>2.9
    - pigz

-These are automatically installed through Conda--if you don't use Conda, make sure these are installed and put the executable (bin/grabseqs) somewhere useful.
+These are automatically installed through Conda--if you don't use Conda, make sure these are installed, then put the executable (bin/grabseqs) somewhere useful.

 ## History